gagolews/clustering-benchmarks/.devel/sphinx/weave/external-validity-measures.md

 (sec:external-validity-measures)=
 # External Cluster Validity Measures

-In this section we review the external cluster validity scores that are implemented in the [*genieclust*](https://genieclust.gagolewski.com/) package for Python and R {cite}`genieclust` and discussed in detail in {cite}`aaa` (this section contains excerpts therefrom).
+In this section, we review the external cluster validity scores that are implemented in the [*genieclust*](https://genieclust.gagolewski.com/) package for Python and R {cite}`genieclust` and discussed in detail in {cite}`aaa` (this section contains excerpts therefrom).